Amos47/2400/Chapter 2.md

  [[Interested?](http://bit.ly/1svpjLY)]

-Ever answered to someone “You had to be there.” in reply to the question “What are you guys talking about?”
-Then you appreciate _context_.
+Ever answered to someone “You had to be there.” in reply to the question “What’s so funny?”
+If so, then you appreciate _context_.
 The interpretation of a message or communication is dependent on the situation in which and to which the communication refers.
-Imagine how many ways a simple word like _Yes_ or _No_ could be interpreted when you consider situational variables such as voice inflection, facial expression, volume and the length of utterance of the speaker, to name but a few.
+Imagine how many ways a simple word like _Yes_ or _No_ could be interpreted when you consider situational variables such as voice inflection, facial expression, volume and the length of utterance of the speaker, emphasis on a particular word or even syllable, to name but a few.
+There’s an hilarious comedy skit by a Jewish comic in which he successively puts the emphasis on each word in the interrogative phrase “He said I should bring a gift?” and in so doing changes the interpretation of the phrase each time.
+Try it yourself: Emphasise the **bolded** word in each sentence below and note how the meaning attached to the phrase changes each time:
+**He** said I should bring a gift?
+He **said** I should bring a gift?
+He said **I** should bring a gift?
+He said I **should** bring a gift?
+And so forth.

 There are literally dozens of possible interpretations or meanings for a simple word, depending on the context in which the word was uttered.
 Misreading the context of a situation can be a very serious matter.
+If someone has ever quoted you _out of context_ then you know what we’re talking about here.
+So subtle and so powerful is context that we must dynamically manage all our behaviours in order to be appropriate _in context_.

 Oxford suggests that context is dynamically constructed, negotiated and contested.
 I would add that people navigate and interpret context all the time.
 We are social actors who are continuously jostling for a position of advantage among our peers and contemporaries.
-This is the human condition.
+Such is the human condition.

-Our question is “Can machines be empowered to do the same?”
+Our question in this section is “Can machines be empowered to do the same?”
 We’ll get there in our discussion.
 Hang on.

 ###Meaning
 How do we derive meaning from data or communication?
-Through context.
-Context provides meaning.
-But what does meaning mean?
+Through interpreting data and facts in context.
+Context provides meaning for meaningless data.
+But what does _meaning_ mean?
 Oxford to the rescue.

-"Whatever it is that makes what would otherwise be mere sounds and inscriptions into instruments of communication and understanding.
+"Whatever it is that makes what would otherwise be mere sounds […] into instruments of communication and understanding.
 The philosophical problem is to demystify this power, and to relate it to what we know of ourselves and the world."

 [Interested? http://bit.ly/1GoQwmb]

 What we _know_ of ourselves and the world is clearly _knowledge_.
-From where comes knowledge?
+But from where comes knowledge?
 Oxford offers the following (edited for applicability in context ;).
 Knowledge is:
 1. **Facts, information**, and skills acquired by a person through **experience** or education; the theoretical or practical understanding of a subject
 2. Awareness or familiarity gained by experience of a fact or **situation**